-Some people in boxing say that speed kills… but there are many boxers with fast hands that lack the knockout punch.
+Some people in boxing say that speed kills… but there are many boxers with fast hands that lack that knockout punch.

 This may be due to a lack of SNAP in the punch.